 Pedestrians feel safer when there is more visibility, both on the street and between the sidewalk and store interiors, and more people on the streets increases the feeling of safety.
-Large expanses of glass contribute to this "eyes on the street" situation, and this helps foster a self-monitoring environment.
+Large expanses of clear glass contribute to this "eyes on the street" situation, and this helps foster a self-monitoring environment.

-- Storefront windows should be kept illuminated even after the store closes, ideally until 11pm or midnight. - Security measures such as cameras, alarm contacts and similar should be discrete.
+- Clear glass that has no color, tint or reflective coating increases visibility into and out of the store - creating better merchandise visibility inside and better security outside. - Storefront windows should be kept illuminated even after the store closes, ideally until 11pm or midnight. - Security measures such as cameras, alarm contacts and similar should be discrete.

-• Fixed security bars, solid or linked rolling security shutters and sliding expandable security gates are not appropriate.
+Fixed security bars, solid or linked rolling security shutters and sliding expandable security gates are not appropriate.